Samy-Doreau/global-assignment/README.md

 - `cp env.example .env` - Creates your local environment file with database credentials
 - `make up` - Starts a PostgreSQL database in Docker with the settings from your `.env` file

-The database will be available at `localhost:5432` with the credentials you specified.
+The database will be available at `localhost:5432` with the credentials specified in the `.env` file.

 ## 2. Load sample events